Guinea Ex-PM Held For Alleged Embezzlement - UrduPoint

 Guinea Ex-PM Held For Alleged Embezzlement

-After seizing power, the junta promised to combat endemic corruption in the West African state.
+After seizing power last year, the junta promised to combat endemic corruption in the West African state.

 It also stressed that it would not launch a witch hunt.